 5 Attractive Alternatives to Tiles in the Bathroom

-Needless to say, the conventional go-to when it comes to most bathroom floors and walls, is tiles.
+Needless to say, the conventional go-to when it comes to most bathroom floors and walls, is tile.
 Although waterproof, durable and often eye-catching, we all know that tiling can be pricey, not to mention a pain to install.
 If, like many others, you want to avoid this painstaking process, we Soakologists have assessed your other alternatives to tiles.

 Paint is an easy, and relatively cheap, way of injecting some colour into your bathroom.
 It allows endless freedom for creativity without the rigidity of tiles.
 Although it typically does not offer the durable surface of tiling and will not bode well in splash zones, specialised bathroom paint is available.
 This clever creation provides a range of shades which are both moisture and steam resistant, so your bathroom walls can dodge the damp.